antorbus/Google-AI4Code/README.md

 UPDATE (25/10/22):

-After doing some experiments with the Kendall Tau Loss approximation and the original Kendall Tau, I noticed that the quality of the approximation across notebooks of different sizes increases when using Spearman’s ρ directly.
+After doing some experiments with the Loss approximation and the Kendall Tau, I noticed that the quality of the approximation across notebooks of different sizes increases when using Spearman’s ρ directly.

 Original: